holyjak/dash-asciidoc-cheatsheet/README.md

     # 2. HTML -> docset
     bb html2dash.bb

-## TODO

-* Add to ToC and/or index selected intra-entry stuff, such as "Macros" under Extra (simple version: 1. hickory to find all such inside an entry, 2. add idx pointing to the parent entry)

 ## Creating a release

 Tag the code (`git tag 2.0.0/optional-custom-marker`), push (`git push; git push --tags`)